Medically reviewed by Drugs.com. Last updated on Jun 5, 2020.

 SubQ: Each monthly dose consists of 2 consecutive SubQ injections.

 Remove 2 syringes from carton and allow to sit at room temperature for at least 30 minutes before administration.
-Administer into the abdomen, thigh, or outer area of upper arm.
+Administer into the abdomen, thigh, or outer area of upper arm; should only be administered by a health care professional.
 Rotate injection sites; if the same injection site is chosen, do not inject into the same spot used for the first injection.
 Avoid areas of skin that are tender, bruised, red, hard, scarred, or with stretch marks.
 Solution in syringe should appear clear to opalescent, colorless to light yellow; do not use if cloudy, discolored, or contains particulate matter.

 Refrigerate at 2°C to 8°C (36°F to 46°F) in the original carton to protect from light.
 Do not freeze.
 Do not shake.
 Upon removal from the refrigerator, may store at room temperature up to 25°C (77°F) in the original carton for up to 30 days.
 If not used within 30 days, discard.
 Do not expose to temperatures >25°C (77°F).